AnimeshKumarSingh0606/API-/README.md

 # API-
-An API build using node express and mongodb
+An API build using node.js , express.js , and mongodb for database.